Written by Arianna Schioldager.

 You deserve the job but does the job deserve you?
 There are questions you need to ask yourself before saying "I do" to an interview, or a company.
 Look at how the company treats women.
 There are plenty of companies who have no problem—as they shouldn't—with a pregnancy.
 The White House, for one.
 In 2015 the WH took an influential position on the issue of economic, family-friendly policies when they announced that State Department spokeswoman Jen Psaki would replace the President's outgoing communications director.
 Psaki was pregnant at the time of hire.

 There are companies most concerned with that first question you asked yourself: Can you do this job?

-I interviewed while pregnant, and was offered the position because the company recognized that my childbearing had no bearing on whether or not I could perform the requested duties.
+I was looking for a job while pregnant and was offered the position because the company recognized that my childbearing had no affect on how I could perform the requested duties.